veaba/tensorflow-docs/docs/tf.keras/backend/zeros.md

 )
 ```
 #### Arguments:
-- shape: Tuple or list of integers, shape of returned Keras variable
+- `shape`: Tuple or list of integers, `shape` of returned Keras variable
-- dtype: data type of returned Keras variable
+- `dtype`: data type of returned Keras variable
-- name: name of returned Keras variable
+- `name`: `name` of returned Keras variable
 #### Returns:
-A variable (including Keras metadata), filled with 0.0.
-Note that if shape was symbolic, we cannot return a variable, and will return a dynamically-shaped tensor instead.
+A variable (including Keras metadata), filled with `0.0`.
+Note that if `shape` was symbolic, we cannot return a variable, and will return a dynamically-`shape`d tensor instead.
 #### Example:

 ```